hugohaggmark/Fluxo/README.md

 ![image](https://raw.githubusercontent.com/hugohaggmark/Fluxo/master/docs/label.png)

-### Leadtime calculations explained
+### lead time calculations explained
-In this version of Fluxo there is only support for leadtime calculations.
+In this version of Fluxo there is only support for lead time calculations.
-The leadtime for a specific card is calculated by calculating the difference between when the card is created and when the card reaches the final step of your Kanban flow.
+The lead time for a specific card is calculated by calculating the difference between when the card is created and when the card reaches the final step of your Kanban flow.

-All leadtime data is visualized into 2 parts a "widget" and a chart.
+All lead time data is visualized into 2 parts a "widget" and a chart.

-#### Leadtime widget
+#### lead time widget
-This widget shows your Leadtime Kanban statistics as explained in the picture below:
+This widget shows your lead time Kanban statistics as explained in the picture below:

 ![image](https://raw.githubusercontent.com/hugohaggmark/Fluxo/master/docs/explained.png)

 #### Lead time chart
-The chart will show your leadtime over time, a 30 day moving average and a 7 day moving average.
+The chart will show your lead time over time, a 30 day moving average and a 7 day moving average.

 ### Throughput calculations explained
 To be implemented in future releases

-### Cycletime calculations explained
+### Cycle time calculations explained
 To be implemented in future releases

 # Aknowledgements